1. What Is an Institutional Repository?

 In contrast, researchers who have had their research work published in printed form and made public need to convert them to electronic form and register them with the Repository as described above.

-Note that in both cases, UT provides a registration support service to researchers through the Library System and Information Technology Center.
+Note that in both cases, UTokyo provides a registration support service to researchers through the Library System and Information Technology Center.

 4. Approaches Taken by the University of Tokyo

-Through the cooperation of the departments and bureaus in the university, UT is now collecting and registering various research findings such as articles in academic journals, memoirs, grants-in-aid for scientific research, and discussion papers, as well as theses, to the UT Repository.
+Through the cooperation of the departments and bureaus in the university, UTokyo is now collecting and registering various research findings such as articles in academic journals, memoirs, grants-in-aid for scientific research, and discussion papers, as well as theses, to the UTokyo Repository.